rauburtin/sqlbench/README.md

 Modify the sqlbench.py to change the ramp of processes and run it

 You can create an Excel file to analyse the results from the result database.
+An exemple (results_from_db_samples.xlsx) is provided.
+Install an ODBC driver for sqlite to use it.